Elizabeth Warren to assess path forward after disappointing Super Tuesday

 In another, he called her “Pocahontas” and said that she won’t go down in history as a winner.

 Warren's departure from the race would leave Hawaii Rep. Tulsi Gabbard, who has barely racked up support, as the sole female Democratic candidate.
 The other women who ran for the party’s nomination who dropped out included Sens.
-Kamala Harris, D-Calif., Amy Klobuchar, D-Minn., and Kirsten Gillibrand.
+Kamala Harris of California, Amy Klobuchar of Minnesota and Kirsten Gillibrand of New York.

 Warren marketed herself as a progressive fighter with a plan for everything, but she appeared to fall short of both winning over moderates and convincing Sanders loyalists to support her instead.

 She has served in the Senate since 2013 after defeating then-GOP incumbent Sen. Scott Brown.
-Warren previously served as a special adviser for the Consumer Financial Protection Bureau during the Obama administration.
+Warren previously served as a special adviser for the Consumer Financial Protection Bureau, which she helped bring to life, during the Obama administration.